opticsensors/HVAC-predictive-control/README.md

 Three types of plots have been developed to help with the creation of the dataset used for prediction purposes.
 These plots will be generated for each day in the selected DataFrame, as prepared in the previous preprocessing steps.

 - **Time Series Plot**: This plot displays the temporal evolution of the dataset signals, focusing on the time frame from 5:00 to 18:30.
 It's particularly useful for visually inspecting the patterns and trends in the data across different times of the day.
+An example for day 1:

 ![Time Series Plot](./data/figures/timeseries_plot_day_1.png)

 - **Frequency Plot**: This plot involves the FFT of each signal of interest.
 It helps in identifying dominant frequencies, periodicities, and any noise components.
-It can inform in filtering out noise or irrelevant frequencies.
+It will be used for selecting the kind of filtering needed.
+An example for day 1:

 ![Frequency Plot](./data/figures/frequency_plot_day_1.png)

 - **Correlation Plot**: The correlation plot is designed to reveal how the various attribute signals correlate with the target signal.
 By examining the peaks in this plot, one can determine the optimal time lags for predictive modeling.
+An example for day 1:

 ![Correlation Plot](./data/figures/correlation_plot_day_1.png)